Formula One warming up for Singapore IPO

 LONDON Formula One chief Bernie Ecclestone said on Wednesday he had recommended Singapore as the best place to float the motor racing business, seeking to tap Asian enthusiasm for international sporting brands.

-Ecclestone, 81, stressed that he made the proposal, but a decision on any flotation was up to CVC Capital Partners, the private equity company that has owned a majority of the business since 2006.
+Ecclestone, 81, stressed that he made the proposal, but a decision on any flotation was up to CVC Capital Partners CVC.UL, the private equity company that has owned a majority of the business since 2006.

 English soccer champions Manchester United also had plans for a $1 billion flotation in the southeast Asian city state last year but put them on ice because of market volatility.